QuentinRa/blog.quentinra.dev/tools/vim/index.md

 # Introduction

 *vim*, for *vi improved*, is a console text editor, at least in the basic version of it.
-This tutorial won't cover the two famous extension of vim
+This tutorial won't cover the two famous extensions of vim

 * neovim
 * gVim Portable